white-lab/protocols/protocols/mass_spec/Proteomics_Workflow.md

 ### Steps

-1. Centrifuge samples for 5 minutes at 3000 rpm to pellet particulate.
+1. Centrifuge samples for 5 minutes at 4,000 g to pellet particulate.
 2. Attach a syringe to a Sep-Pak C18 Cartridge.
 2. Label the syringes and corresponding 10 mL tubes for elution.
 3. Attach syringes to Hamilton device and condition the C18 columns.